Floer field theory for coprime rank and degree: Central curvature connections

 Since slices exist, this quotient has a natural manifold structure on the locus where $\G_0(P)/\G_0^{\rm central}(P) $ acts freely.

-In the case of the unitary group, the condition of the previous paragraph is aumatically satisfied.
-Indeed the vanishing of $H^0(X;d_\alpha^{[\g,\g]})$ implies that there are no non-central automorphism of $\alpha$ in $\G_0(P)$.
+In the case of the unitary group, the condition of the previous paragraph is automatically satisfied.
+Indeed the vanishing of $H^0(X;\d_\alpha^{[\g,\g]})$ implies that there are no non-central automorphism of $\alpha$ in $\G_0(P)$.
 For suppose that $g\in\G_0(P)\setminus \G_0^{\rm central}(P)$ is in the stabilizer of $\alpha$.
 Consider the induced connection $\alpha$ on $P(\C^r)$.
-The gauge transformation $g$ induces an automorphism of $P(\C^r)$ whose action on some fiber has at least two different eigenvalues; by parallel transport we obtain a splitting
+The gauge transformation $g$ induces an automorphism of $P(\C^r)$ whose action on some fiber has at least two different eigenvalues; by parallel transport (independent of the choice of path since the holonomy commutes with $g$) we obtain a splitting

 Hence there is a one-parameter family

 of automorphisms of $\alpha$ on $P(\C^r)$.
 Since $P$ is the frame bundle of $P(\C^r)$, this would imply a one-parameter family of non-central automorphisms of $\alpha$ on $P$, contradicting $H^0(X;d_\alpha^{[\g,\g]})=0$. \end{proof}